mindlessroman/azure-pipelines-tasks-terraform/README.md

 ### Disabling Telemetry Collection

-Telemetry collection can be disabled by setting the `allowTelemetryCollection` property to `false.
+Telemetry collection can be disabled by setting the `allowTelemetryCollection` property to `false`.

 From classic pipeline editor, uncheck the `Allow Telemetry Collection` checkbox to disable telemetry collection.